gaelfoppolo/gaelfoppolo.com/_meta/legal.md

 ---
 title: Legal
+last-updated: "2019-03-19"
 ---

-I work as a software engineer based in Montpellier, France.

 All views, thoughts, and opinions expressed on this site are solely my own and do not express the views or opinions of my employer.
 You are welcome to reuse any code fragments posted on this site for personal or commercial projects.
 If you are brave enough to reuse something you do so entirely at your own risk.
 Just mention my name.
 Please do not repost or republish the entire contents or substantial parts of a post without first seeking permission.

+#### Code Examples
+All of the example code from this site is published under [MIT license](https://choosealicense.com/licenses/mit/).
+You are welcome to reuse any of the code that you find useful.
+All I ask is that you include a statement mentioning **{{ site.author.name }}** as the original author.

+#### /var/log/journal

+The name of the blog refers to the space where `systemd` stores all of its logs.

-## Colophon
+#### Colophon

 This blog is published using [Jekyll](https://jekyllrb.com), a static site generator.
 The theme is based on the open-source theme [Minimal Mistakes](https://mademistakes.com/) by Michael Rose.
 The site is hosted by [OVH](https://www.ovh.com/).
-[Rouge](http://rouge.jneen.net/) is used for all code syntax highlighting.
+[Rouge](http://rouge.jneen.net/) is used for code syntax highlighting.
 [Typora](https://typora.io/) is my markdown editor of choice, used for authoring each article.
 I also use [Sublime Text](https://www.sublimetext.com/) as text editor.
 GitHub is used for source control, and each article and the entire source code of this site will be available soon, for collaboration and learning purposes.

-## Code Examples
-All of the example code from this site in published under [MIT license](https://choosealicense.com/licenses/mit/).
-You are welcome to reuse any of the code that you find useful all I ask is that you include a statement mentioning **{{ site.author.name }}** as the original author.

-## /var/log/journal

-The name of the blog refers to the space where systemd stores all of its logs.